Black Holes, Information and the Universal Coefficient Theorem: 4. Black Holes and the unitarity problem

 One can chose an observable at the far future, composed only of $\{b_{j}\}$ and $\{b_{j}^{+}\}$ and operating only on the vectors $|A_{I}>$.
 The expectation value of this observable can be written as

 where $Q_{CA}=<C_{I}|Q|A_{I}>$ is the matrix element of the observable in the Hilbert space of the outgoing states.
 The density matrix is

 and is associated to measurements in the far future but not to measurements of systems falling into the black hole.
+But, as has been shown above, the propagators for a transition from incoming matter to out-going radiation

+are matrices associated to non-trivial two-cocycles detected by cohomology with certain coefficients.
+Writing therefore the associated matrix elements in a topology covariant way implies adding additional factors correcting precisely the distribution of the outgoing radiation.
+But the visibility of the cocycles is controlled by the coefficients in cohomology.

 It is at this point where several extensions of the standard prescription are necessary.
-This density matrix does not encode the full information that can be obtained in the far future.
+The above density matrix does not encode the full information that can be obtained in the far future.
 It does encode however everything that can be obtained from non-topological considerations.
-In order to see this one has to observe the fact that the information can be encoded not only directly, as considered here, but also via the cohomology groups associated to the field space.
-I showed in [9] that quantum observables are relative, depending on the particular choice of a coefficient group in the cohomology of the field space.
-A particular form of the universal coefficient theorem is \begin{widetext}